intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/pipeline/inference/inference.md

 ***doLoadTF***

 `doLoadTF` method is to load a tensorflow model.
+The model can be loaded as a `FloatModel` or an `OpenVINOModel`.
 There are two backends to load a tensorflow model: TFNet and OpenVINO.

 <span id="jump">For OpenVINO backend, supported tensorflow models are listed below:</span>